 Based on the stages you’re interested in or have data available on, you can choose to leave in or take out phases when you measure the footprint of a product.
-Basically, you decide: how much of my product’s lifecycle do I want to measure the impact of?
+You decide: how much of my product’s lifecycle do I want to measure the impact of?

 There are 3 main product lifecycle models you can implement in LCA:

-- Cradle-to-cradle: Is a variation of cradle-to-grave, but exchanges the waste stage with a recycling/upcycling process that makes it reusable for another product – essentially “closing the loop”.
+Cradle-to-cradle: This is a variation of cradle-to-grave, but exchanges the waste stage with a recycling/upcycling process that makes it reusable for another product – essentially “closing the loop”.

 Cradle-to-grave is the standard lifecycle model in our current “linear” (as opposed to circular) economy.
 We make, use, and discard.
 However, in the cradle-to-cradle model, we make, use, and reuse.